 a.
+How many vacant unit choices are applicants ordinarily given before they fall to the bottom of or are removed from the waiting list? (select one)

+00 nuoni oi

+\boxtimes One

+Two

+Thre

+ree or More

-How many vacant unit choices are applicants ordinarily given before they fall to the bottom of or are removed from the waiting list? (select one) One Two Three or More b. ☐ Yes ☐ No: Is this policy consistent across all waiting list types? c.
-If answer to b is no, list variations for any other than the primary public housing waiting list/s for the PHA: (4) Admissions Preferences a.
-Income targeting: Yes No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 40% of all new admissions to public housing to families at or below 30% of median area income?
-However, given the demographics of the public housing wait list it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%. b.
-Transfer policies: In what circumstances will transfers take precedence over new admissions? (list below) Emergencies (Every other fourth unit by Bedroom Size by Development will be offered to Emergency Transfers) Overhoused: (by 2 or more bedrooms are considered as Administrative Transfers) Underhoused: (by 3 or more bedrooms are considered Emergency Transfers) Medical justification: (in a life threatening situation) Administrative reasons determined by the PHA (e.g., to permit modernization work, address severe overhousing, make apartments with special features available to persons with disabilities, etc.) Resident choice: (state circumstances below) Elderly/Disabled living in family housing transfer to elderly/disabled housing; Non-Elderly Disabled residing in Elderly/Disabled Housing transferring to Family Housing; residents living in studio apartments for two years or longer and in good standing may elect to transfer to 1BR units.
-Other: (list below) under or over housed transfers if site is 98% occupied.
+b. \boxtimes Yes \square No: Is this policy consistent across all waiting list types?

+c.
+If answer to b is no, list variations for any other than the primary public housing waiting list/s for the PHA:

+(4) Admissions Preferences

+a.
+Income targeting:

+\square Yes \square No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 40% of all new admissions to public housing to families at or below 30% of median area income?
+However, given the demographics of the public housing wait list it is anticipated that new admissions at or below 30% of median area income will significantly exceed 40%.

+b.
+Transfer policies:

+In what circumstances will transfers take precedence over new admissions? (list below) Emergencies (Every other fourth unit by Bedroom Size by Development will be \square offered to Emergency Transfers)

+- Overhoused: (by 2 or more bedrooms are considered as Administrative Transfers) \mathbb{X} - Underhoused: (by 3 or more bedrooms are considered Emergency Transfers) - Medical justification: (in a life threatening situation) - Administrative reasons determined by the PHA (e.g., to permit modernization work, address severe overhousing, make apartments with special features available to persons with disabilities, address safety needs due to domestic violence related matters, etc.)

+Resident choice: (state circumstances below) Elderly/Disabled living in family \square housing transfer to elderly/disabled housing; Non-Elderly Disabled residing in Elderly/Disabled Housing transferring to Family Housing; residents living in studio apartments for two years or longer and in good standing may elect to transfer to 1BR units.

+\square Other: (list below) under or over housed transfers if site is 98% occupied.
 Note: Transfers in checked boxes above take precedence over new admissions in highest priority category as follows: 1) Administrative Transfers will take precedence over Emergency Transfers and all new admissions; 2) Emergency Transfers will take precedence over new admissions for every other fourth unit by development by bedroom size; 3) Under or Over housed Transfers will be offered every eighth unit by development by bedroom size if the site is at the 98% occupancy rate.